BUEC500C1/video-jonesdebu/README.md

 * func_name is the name of the function that you would like to add to the Queue
 * args are the arguments for the function that you would like to add to the queue.
 These arguments must be entered as a tuple ex: (.., .., (arg a, argb))
 * Ex: muti_thread_queue(q, worker, ('a', 'b'))

+##Note
+* Final pushes do not pass pytest because of missing keys file but do pass when a keys file is present.